-For full descriptions on the types of eligible studies, please read the Technical Assistance Program (TAP) Guidelines.
+For full descriptions on the types of eligible activities, please read the Technical Assistance Program (TAP) Guidelines.

-Technical assistance is only available to support the development of projects located within the geographic jurisdiction of NADB.
+Technical assistance is only available to support the development of projects located within the geographic jurisdiction of NADBank.

 Grants may be awarded in amounts of up to US$250,000.
 In the event the project represents a regional effort where more than one community is involved, the amount awarded may be up to US$350,000.

-The project sponsor or other project partner is expected to cover at least 25% of the cost of the study.
+The sponsor is expected to provide a cash or in-kind contribution of at least 10% of the cost of the activity funded.

 The time period from approval of the technical assistance grant to the initiation of the study may not exceed nine months.
-Grants for studies that do not comply with this timeframe may be cancelled.
+Grants for technical assistance that do not comply with this timeframe may be cancelled.

-For more detailed information regarding grant eligibility, uses and terms, as well as the process for approving and implementing studies see the Technical Assistance Program (TAP) Guidelines.
+For more detailed information regarding grant eligibility, uses and terms, as well as the process for approving and implementing technical assistance initiatives, see the TAP Guidelines.

-Receiving technical assistance through the TAP program does not imply or guarantee NADB project financing.
+Receiving technical assistance through the TAP program does not imply or guarantee NADBank financing for the corresponding infrastructure project.

-Project development assistance grants are available to project sponsors who are applying for infrastructure financing from NADB.
+Project development assistance grants are available to project sponsors who are applying for infrastructure financing from NADBank.

 Be prepared to provide the following information regarding the type of assistance required: